AndersDeath/diary2/000-current.md

 # 04 November - Thursday - Gündoğan - GÜMÜŞLÜK - 36 day of immigration

 We visited gumusluk today.
 It's a small town in 30 minutes from home.
+We spent about 2 hours there and then came back to gundogan.